JennHaggerty/jennhaggerty.github.io/_posts/2020-10-05-Get-this-out-of-my-closet-shop-part-2.markdown

 title:  "Get this out of my closet.
 Shop.
 Part 2"
 date:   2020-10-05
 tags: LAMP_Stack Linux Apache MySQL PHP WebDevelopment
+description: Jennifer Haggerty creates a LAMP stack on DigitalOcean for an upcoming WordPress website.
 ---

 I decided to move the website to its own droplet on DigitalOcean (DO) due to issues getting an SSL certificate on the shared droplet.
 After creating a new droplet I followed <a href="https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-18-04">DO's instructions for securing the droplet</a> and now we continue on with setting up the LAMP stack and getting WordPress.
 WooCommerce, and Let's Encrypt up and GetThisOutOfMyCloset.Shop running.